About Autism Speaks Canada

 Are autistic people employed at Autism Speaks Canada?

+We invite you to learn more about them and their unique stories here.
 Individuals with autism are employees, contractors and volunteers at Autism Speaks Canada.
-We value inclusivity and diversity in our work force; as well as respect our employees’ personal decision to self-identify or disclose their autism diagnosis.
+We value inclusivity and diversity in our work force; as well as respect our board members and employees’ personal decision to self-identify or disclose their autism diagnosis.